ghc/ghc/docs/users_guide/runtime_control.rst

     immediate underflow and repeated overflow/underflow at the boundary.
     The amount of stack moved is set by the ``-kb`` option.

-    Note that to avoid wasting space, this value should typically be less than 10% of the size of a stack chunk (:rts-flag:`-kc`), because in a chain of stack chunks, each chunk will have a gap of unused space of this size.
+    Note that to avoid wasting space, this value should typically be less than 10% of the size of a stack chunk (:rts-flag:`-kc ⟨size⟩`), because in a chain of stack chunks, each chunk will have a gap of unused space of this size.

 .. rts-flag:: -K ⟨size⟩